Veams/generator-veams/README.md

   Skips app welcome message.

-## Default Installation
+## Quick Start
 You can scaffold your project in an instance.
 The first question is:

-"Choose your installation route:"
+"Choose your installation routine"

 If you choose "Standard installation" you skip the rest of the questions and get the default values.

 ## Plugins and Modules